What is Radon?

 Why should I be concerned?

-It has been shown in carefully controlled studies on animals, and on hard-rock miners, and most recently confirmed in residential case-control studies, that the effects of the radon decay products (due to prolonged exposure to elevated levels of radon) can significantly increase the potential of lung cancer.
+It has been shown in carefully controlled studies on animals, on hard-rock miners, and most recently confirmed in residential case-control studies, that the effects of the radon decay products (due to prolonged exposure to elevated levels of radon) can significantly increase the potential of lung cancer.
 Radon is regarded as a Group A carcinogen; that is, it is known to cause cancer in humans with prolonged exposure.
 Many buyers are concerned about their health risk, as well as property resale value and want to test for and correct radon concerns.
 The United States Environmental Protection Agency and Surgeon General recommend that people not have long-term exposures in excess of 4.0 pico Curies per liter (pCi/L).

 If I find a home with a radon problem should I look for another home?

 The presence of high levels of radon should not keep you from buying the home of your dreams.
 If a properly performed test indicates an elevated level of radon in the home you wish to purchase, it is likely other homes in the same area will have elevated radon.
 So, if you like the house, consider taking a reasoned approach that will confirm levels and reduce the radon.
 Perhaps the best news about radon is that radon can be reduced, either before you buy the home, or after you buy it and move in.
 Of all the problems a house may have, radon is one of the easiest to identify and fix!

 Over the last 15 years, reliable testing devices and methods have been developed to determine indoor radon exposures.
 When using approved measurement devices, you can either determine the radon potential over a short period of time, or an average of radon exposure over a longer period of time.